luxeengine/luxe-docs/docs/tutorial/curve-animation.md

 Inside our `area1.wren` file, we'll be adding some code to the `Scene` class we have there.

-What we're going to do is make it so that when the player walks nearby a terminal, it fades in, and when they move away it fades out.
+What we're going to do is make it so that when the player walks near a terminal, it fades in, and when they move away it fades out.

 ### accessing the player